rebase-energy/enflow/README.md

 For a full walkthrough go to the [documentation](https://docs.enerflow.org/en/latest/walkthrough.html#) or open in [Colab](https://colab.research.google.com/github/rebase-energy/enerflow/blob/main/enerflow/examples/walkthrough/notebook.ipynb).

-Following is an example pseudo-code outlining the steps of the framework:

 ## Installation
 Install the **stable** release:
 ```bash
 pip install enerflow